nikettandon/interscript/README.md

 ---
 ## Dataset

-- [data.jsonl](data.jsonl) contains the data in a JSONL format.
+- [data.json](data.json) contains the data in an easy to read JSON format. [data.jsonl](data.jsonl) contains the data in a JSONL format.
 The file contains **8466** samples, one sample per line.
 Every sample is a JSON object with the following fields:

 ```json
  {